 Muldoon has been described by The Times Literary Supplement as “the most significant English-language poet born since the second World War.”
 It has been written about his poems that they “remind us of the Elizabethan’s definition of wit, a deadly serious form of play that encompassed far more than mere humor, but included originality and ingenuity, particularly in the forging of concise and startlingly appropriate phrases to capture the paradoxes of human experience.
 These paradoxes are at play in many of Muldoon’s poems, which will often share classical forms out of the most common street slang, or tackle metaphysical questions with the language of advertising slogan and pop records.”

-Paul Muldoon is the author of numerous books of poetry, including The Word on the Street; Maggot; Horse Latitudes; Moy Sand and Gravel, for which he won the 2002 Pulitzer Prize, and many other collections.
+Paul Muldoon’s latest collection is One Thousand Things Worth Knowing: Poems.
+He is the author of numerous other books of poetry, including The Word on the Street; Maggot; Horse Latitudes; Moy Sand and Gravel, for which he won the 2002 Pulitzer Prize, and many other collections.
 He was awarded the 1994 T. S. Eliot Prize, the 1997 Irish Times Poetry Prize, the 2003 Griffin International Prize for Excellence in Poetry, the 2004 American Ireland Fund Literary Award, and the 2004 Shakespeare Prize.
 He is the current Poetry Editor of the New Yorker Magazine.

 THE WORD ON THE STREET (Poetry, 2013)